realworldocaml/book/en/maps-and-hashtables.md

 val rev_map : (string, int, Reverse.comparator) Map.t = <abstr>
 ```

-And if we use `Map.min_elt`, that returns the key and value for the
+And by using `Map.min_elt`, which returns the key and value for the
 smallest key in the map, we can see that these two maps indeed do use
 different comparison fucntions.